 Tax relief for losses and loan releases

-Businesses that operate as a ‘sole trade’ of the owner or group of owners in partnership (i.e. without a separate company or other business entity) have to claim for any losses under the income tax rules.
-Once a trading loss is established for a tax year, this can be claimed against other non-trading income the individual has in the year, reducing the tax due on it and generating a repayment where tax has already been paid at source on it.
+Once a trading loss has been established for a tax year, this can be claimed against other non-trading income the individual has in the year.
+This reduces the tax due and generates a repayment where tax has already been paid at source (e.g. PAYE).
 In addition, if there is excess loss available, this can be claimed against the individual’s other income in the prior tax year.
-Once the other income has been relieved, any remaining loss can be set against capital gains in the same or prior tax year.
-After all these options for relief have been used, any remaining loss can only be carried forward to set against trade profits of future years.

 Restrictions

-The COVID-19 lockdown led to many landlords losing rental income and seeing asset values decline.
 For investors who own and let property without using a corporate entity, if they make a loss for the tax year, the loss is automatically carried forward and set against profits of the same property business in a later tax year.
-For this purpose, all UK property interests constitute a single ‘property business’, and foreign property interests constitute another separate business.
-Property partnerships each constitute separate businesses.

 With so many small businesses struggling, it is important to look at how loans and debts that become irrecoverable are treated for tax purposes.